 Whether you got to the top through hard work or luck, you need to find the right way to inspire people.
 If people feel like you aren’t leading them anywhere, then they won’t help you get anywhere.
-These leadership quotes will inspire you and give you the right words to say so that your followers can get behind you.
+These leadership quotes will inspire you and give you the right words to say so that your followers can get behind you and be a good leader.

 1. Ike Eisenhower on the Art of Motivation.